megler/PuppyTime/README.md

 - Allow users to save their favorite furry friends and chat with them again

 ## Live Demo Note
-- Please run as mobile in dev tools
+- Please run as mobile in dev tools - must have working camera for tool to work.
+Will not render correctly unless running as mobile in dev tools.
 - https://megler.github.io/PuppyTime/